aisoc-lab/inference-acceleration-bias/README.md

-# The Impact of Inference Acceleration Strategies on Bias of LLMs
+# The Impact of Inference Acceleration on Bias of LLMs

-This repository provides the code for the paper ["The Impact of Inference Acceleration Strategies on Bias of LLMs"](https://arxiv.org/pdf/2410.22118) [1].
+This repository provides the code for the paper ["The Impact of Inference Acceleration on Bias of LLMs"](https://arxiv.org/pdf/2410.22118) [1].

 We analyze how inference acceleration techniques, such as quantization and pruning, impact bias measurements across various benchmarks.